 Sick of living through historically low interest rates on deposits?
 It's hard to predict just how banks will react to this Fed rate hike.
 To maintain profits, banks might keep rates low on certificates of deposit and savings accounts.

 Consider a savings account that pays 1.25 percent APY on a minimum deposit of $10,000.
-Another option is to shop the best high-yield CDs.
+Another option is to shop high-yield CDs.